Article written by Elisa - Travel Writer & Local in France

-Don’t miss the Art Déco circuit, which takes visitors through the city’s Art-Déco heritage in facades like the post office, the music school or the lighthouses on Isle Bridge.
+Don’t miss the Saint-Quentin’s Art Déco circuit, which takes visitors through the city’s Art-Déco heritage in facades like the post office, the music school, or the lighthouses on Isle Bridge.

-Finally, pay a visit to the Gothic Basilica of Saint-Quentin, constructed in stages between the 12th and 15th centuries.
-Inside, there is a beautiful Tree of Jesse from the 16th century and the floor of the nave has an octagonal labyrinth of black and white paving stones from the late 15th century.
-Pilgrims were invited to follow the complex course of black stones before opening his soul to God.
+Finally, visit the Gothic Basilica of Saint-Quentin, constructed in stages between the 12th and 15th centuries.
+Inside, there is a beautiful Tree of Jesse from the 16th century, and the floor of the nave has an octagonal labyrinth of black and white paving stones from the late 15th century.
+Pilgrims were invited to follow the complex course of black stones before opening their souls to God.

-During the First World War, the Battle of the Somme lasted four and a half months during which more than one million men and women lost their lives – Click here to book your WWI Somme Battlefields day tour from Paris.
+During the First World War, the Battle of the Somme lasted four and a half months, during which more than one million men and women lost their lives – Click here to book your WWI Somme Battlefields day tour from Paris.

 The Remembrance Trail, a circuit linking Albert and Péronne (two symbolic towns of the Great War), enables visitors to discover the main sites of remembrance on the Western Front in the Somme.

-Meters below the ground in Arras there’s is an old labyrinth of chalk tunnels where the citizens took shelter, but also where Allied forces coordinated the Battle of Arras in 1917.
-And just outside the city are memorials, cemeteries and thought-provoking museums.
+Meters below the ground in Arras, there’s is an old labyrinth of chalk tunnels where the citizens took shelter.
+From these tunnels, the Allied forces coordinated the Battle of Arras in 1917.
+And just outside the city are memorials, cemeteries, and thought-provoking museums.